 Chuck this biodegradable Pollinator Beebom into any corner of the garden and see this buzzing mix of wildflower seeds grow into colourful, nectar-rich flowers to entice bumblebees and honey bees.

 13. A seed calendar

 We just love this idea.
 This beautifully illustrated calendar provides gardening tips each month, plus a packet of seeds and information on the insects that they will attract to the garden.
 The perfect gift for nature lovers.

 For the gardener whose fingers are more black than green, give their plants a better chance with this copper plant topper – a stylish reminder to water your plants.

 Upgrade from the standard countryside green wellies to these Hunter gardening Chelsea boots.
 Designed in collaboration with the National Trust, these boots are lined with neoprene, incredibly durable yet very flexible.

 If you know someone who loves looking at beautiful gardens, grab them a copy of Period Living magazine, which features different plots every month, plus lots of inspiration and advice for keen and casual gardeners.
 In the shops now – or get a better deal with a subscription and treat them to an issue every month.

 Treat someone who loves the outdoors (but hates the cold) to a warming fire pit that will keep extremities from turning into icicles on crisp winter evenings and become the centre of garden parties in the summer.
 This cast iron fire pit from Waitrose (literally what can't you pick up from there nowadays?) is beautifully simple in design but large enough to hold a pretty stealthy fire.

 For a gift that keeps on giving, get the gardener in your life a membership to the National Trust.
 The membership includes free entry to over 500 places, free parking at most National Trust car parks plus a subscription to the inspiring National Trust Magazine.

-20. A botanical illustrated diary
+20. A botanical notebook for inspiration

 21. Tea time treats